|

 When the stop is displaced from the front lens, the chief

-- or central - ray for off-axis
+- or central - ray for an off-axis

-points shifts off the lens center.
+point shifts off the lens center.
 This shift of

 incident rays relative to the lens surface changes their optical path

-lengths relative to each other, changing by that off-axis aberrations
+lengths relative to each other, changing by that off-axis aberrations,

 (in terms of the wavefront, the stop effectively directs the section of